PetrGlad/emmate/README.md

   now).
 - [ ] Flight recorder (always record what is coming from the MIDI controller into a separate file or track).
 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be too small to be visible as is).
+- [x] Shift markers on time deletion to follow the marked timestamps.
 - [x] (improvement) When start playing send current CC values (will help damper to take effect immediately, not on next change).
 - [x] Remove VST2 dependency.
 Use MIDI sequencer port instead.